Roseville Solar 2.0 - All New Solar Customers Interconnected On or After October 1, 2018

 Effective October 1, 2018, existing NEM customers can expand their existing system by up to 10 percent and remain on the NEM rate.
 Customers who expand their systems by 10 percent or more will be transferred from NEM to the Roseville Solar 2.0 program and rate schedule.

 The solar buyback rate will change for customers who transfer from NEM to Roseville Solar 2.0.
-The surplus energy compensation rate will move from Net Energy Metering to Roseville Solar 2.0, see electric rates page for more details.
+The surplus energy compensation rate will move from Net Energy Metering to Roseville Solar 2.0, see the electric rates page for more details.

 What is the transition period for existing NEM customers to Roseville Solar 2.0?